default-js/defaultjs-template-language/README.md

 To make the content interactive by user, it is possible to define event handler.
 Event handler can be global function, function of current render context or fetch one event and delegate the event by a new event.

 > it is possible to add an event handler under a condition.
 Prefix the event handler definition with `?` and with an expression value.

-### simple event handler
+### add event handler

 >syntax: @[event]="[action]"